 Plea hearing process for a domestic violence intervention order

-The hearing process for domestic violence cases differs from general court procedures in many ways.
+The hearing process for domestic violence cases and domestic assault charges differs from general court procedures in many ways.
 These are stated in the Domestic Violence Protection Act and include:

 Children involved in legal proceedings have the right to hire their legal representatives.